zohaib2407/ML-Deployement-/README.md

 ![image](https://user-images.githubusercontent.com/35283246/163794264-b8af2856-0605-4bdb-b905-078e84d2f2cf.png)

-## 3. Using GCP’s ‘Cloud Run’ to deploy the containerized docker image  (Zohaib)
+## 3. Using GCP’s ‘Cloud Run’ to deploy the containerized docker image

 Through this method we will demonstrate how to build a Docker image, containerize, and deploy it, and access it via HTTP requests using GCP ‘cloud run’ functionality.
 A few of the functionalities that we explored are: